mateusxa/sdk-python/README.md

 ### Create a PixClaim

-You can create a Pix claim to request the transfer of a Pix key from another bank to one of your accounts:
+You can create a PixClaim to request the transfer of a Pix key from another bank to one of your accounts:

 ```python
 import starkinfra